OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 - The messages must be selected from one Exchange mailbox at a time.
 Non-Exchange mailboxes aren't supported.
 - The messages must be selected from one mailbox folder at a time.
 An add-in doesn't activate on multiple messages if they're located in different folders, unless Conversations view is enabled.
 For more information, see [Multi-select in conversations](#multi-select-in-conversations).
 - An add-in must implement a task pane in order to detect the `SelectedItemsChanged` event.
 - The [Reading Pane](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) in Outlook must be enabled.
+An exception to this is if the item multi-select feature is enabled through the **\<SupportsNoItemContext\>** element in the manifest.
+To learn more, see [Activate your Outlook add-in without the Reading Pane enabled or a message selected (preview)](contextless.md).
 - A maximum of 100 messages can be selected at a time.

 > [!NOTE]